bcmichael/RNMR-Docs/docs/command/full_command.md

 Defaults: current

 Description:
 Sets state of lock channel sweep.
-State may be ON or `OFF`.
+State may be ON or OFF.
 ## SYM2D
 Symmetrize 2D data set